 Practice Site Descriptions

-Overview: The primary sites for the residents are at the Orchards Fred Meyer pharmacy location, The Vancouver Clinic, and the Fred Meyer division/district offices.
-In addition, the resident will have opportunities to spend time at other Fred Meyer pharmacy locations, and the Washington State University Health Sciences campus in Spokane, WA.
+The primary sites for the residents are at the Orchards Fred Meyer pharmacy location, The Vancouver Clinic, and the Fred Meyer division/district offices.
+In addition, the resident will have opportunities to spend time at other Fred Meyer pharmacy locations, and the Washington State University College of Pharmacy and Pharmaceutical Sciences in Spokane, Washington.

 Fred Meyer is a division of the Kroger family of grocery stores; a family-friendly, one-stop shopping store with 133 pharmacies in Oregon, Washington, Idaho, and Alaska.
 See service descriptions for more information.